JustMcAlpin/eight-sleep-interview/README.md

 ## The Temperature Card
-There are 3 temperature phases in one night's sleep session: Bedtime, Night, and Dawn.
+There are 3 temperature phases in one night's sleep session:
+- Bedtime
+- Night
+- Dawn

-The temperature card shows the user's preset temperatures for each phase at the top of the card, with the current phase's temperature shown in the center of the card.
+The phases are shown at the top of the card with their respective temperature settings.
+The currently selected phase's temperature is shown in the center of the card in large font.

-There are 5 card states: On, Off, Idle, Cooling, and Warming.
+There are 4 card states:
+- Off
+- Idle
+- Cooling
+- Warming

 ![temp_off](images/temperature_card_off.png)
 ![temp_cooling](images/temperature_card_cooling.png)